- Check a Category

 - Does it lead to your next post?

 - Is it timeless?

 - Does it meet your objectives?

 Step 3.
 Check KeywordsI'm not going to teach you how to choose keywords for your content or how to build a semantic core for your blog, but it's important to make sure your keywords are relevant to your content.
 Try using high volume keywords (for titles, headings, and subheadings) and long-tail (for body content) keywords in your posts.
 You know the benefits of including long-tail keywords in your content.
 Don't ignore them.
 Things to check for:

 - Do you have a high volume of keywords?

 Step 4.
 Check The HeadlineTwo out of 10 people will read your post after reading the headline.
 A weak headline will ruin your chances of creating content that converts.
 That's why there are so many guides, tutorials, and tools to help bloggers make their headlines resplendent.
 Here at CoSchedule, the Headline Analyzer Studio scores quality and rates the SEO value of your headlines, making them clickable and shareable.
 Before publishing your content, make sure the headline is an appropriate length and that it has emotional words to capture the attention of readers, bringing you traffic and conversion.
 Examples of emotional words in headlines: how to, fast, easy, best, review, tips.
 These words will help visitors understand that the content will solve their problem and provide useful information.
 Things to check for:

 - Are emotional words present?

 Step 5.
 Check The IntroIntroductions help visitors decide whether they'll continue reading your content or not.
 Make your content intro attractive by writing a hook and using the APP method.
 The APP method in introductions: A – Agree: Pitch an idea the reader will agree with.
 P – Promise: Promise you'll show how to solve the problem.
 P – Preview: Make clear what you want your readers to learn.
+Things to check for: